 On another occasion, we checked out St. Lawrence Market, an undercover market with an array of speciality foods including bread, cheese, fish, meat and cakes.
-I tried a pea meal bacon bun, which is apparently a Toronto tradition and it was rather delicious!
+Ku tried a pea meal bacon bun, which is apparently a Toronto tradition and, was indeed, rather delicious!

-The Distillery, an inside/outside gentrified area is full of galleries.
-Kensington Market is similar to Camden in London.
+The Distillery, an inside/outside gentrified area close to St. Lawrence Market is full of galleries and shops and Kensington Market is similar to Camden in London.
 Adjacent to Chinatown, it has funky cafes/restaurants, shops, organic bakeries, fruit stalls and colourful murals.
 We had burritos at a Mexican cantina and sat to people watch for a while.